 We also noted in our review that it’s too small and too close to the camera, making it easy to accidentally hit that instead and smudge the lens.

-So for the Samsung Galaxy Note 10 we want the scanner on the front, but rather than being under the screen we want it built into the screen, like a few phones are now offering.
+So for the Samsung Galaxy Note 10 we want the scanner on the front, but rather than being under the screen we want it built into the screen, like the Galaxy S10 and some other phones are now doing.

 4. A completely new look